microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 #### Dockerfile

 Docker can build images automatically by reading the instructions from your [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-This file will at the very least have a base image specified using “FROM,” and it can include command-line instructions as well.
+This file will at the very least have a base image specified using `FROM`, and it can include command-line instructions as well.

 Here’s what the Dockerfile looks like in our Python app: